 Tiffany Crowe came to the Henry Ford Hermelin Brain Tumor Center after her brain tumor came back.
 Our surgeon used a new approach which allowed him to target the tumor using MRI — without harming healthy cells and affecting her motor skills.

 Chris Gee was told he had an inoperable brain tumor.
 He found hope at the Henry Ford Hermelin Brain Tumor Center where he travels to for treatment.

 Danica Whitfield had been accepted to Michigan State University and was returning from a trip with her family.
 Then, something went terribly wrong.
 She had a seizure on the plane and after being rushed to the ER, doctors found something that would radically change her life.
-A brain tumor, an oligodendroglioma threatened her future college plans and her life.

 Karen Woelk of Mason, Ohio was treated for a malignant brain tumor at Henry Ford Hospital 19 years ago.
 At that time, she had been told by others that she had 9-12 months to live.
 What she hoped was to see her three-year-old daughter get married — which took place in September.